The Character Theory of a Complex Group: Introduction

 \subsubsection{Opposite categories and restricted opposites}

-We denote by $\cC^\catop$ the opposite category of an $\oo$-category $\cC$, reserving the superscript ${op}$ for the opposite monoidal structure on an algebra object (see Section~\ref{monoidal infinity} above).
+We denote by $\cC^\catop$ the opposite category of an $\oo$-category $\cC$ (reserving the superscript ${op}$ for the opposite monoidal structure on algebras; see Section~\ref{monoidal infinity} below).
 We will typically consider opposite categories for small categories only.
 For $\cC=\Ind \cC_{cpt}$ a compactly generated $\oo$-category, we will work with the modified notion of the restricted opposite category defined by The terminology is motivated by that of the restricted dual of vector spaces equipped with an extra structure such as a grading.